Engineering of Anyons on M5-Probes via Flux Quantization: The topological Quantum Gates

 where the braid group acts on $\mathbb{Z}^n$ through permutation of the factors $\mathrm{Sym}_n$ of the defect anyons:

 Just such {\it para-statistical} (cf. \cite{WangHazzard25}) wreath-group statistics of defect anyons is seen in condensed matter \cite{FreedmanHastingsNayakQiWalkerWang11}.

-{\bf Quantum states of defect anyons.} By \eqref{PinchingOfSphere} the worldvolume domains with $n$ defects retract onto those with a single defect, whence so do the corresponding quantum observables \eqref{QuantumObservablesInPresenceOfDefects}:

-from which the 1-dimensional state spaces \eqref{1dHilbertSpaceOnSphere} associated with a single defect make the Hilbert space for $n$ defects be their direct sum:

-with the braid group acting by permutation of summands \eqref{BraidWreathSurjectingOntoSymmetricWreath}.
-This {\it permutation representation} is evidently unitary with respect to the standard inner product on $\mathbb{C}^n$ and as such reducible to the direct sum of the 1d trivial and the unitarization of the ``{\it standard representation}''
+{\bf Topologically protected rotation gates.} The above action of $\mathrm{Sym}_n$ on $\mathbb{Z}^{n-1} \subset \mathbb{C}^{n-1}$ is the ``{\it standard representation}'' of the symmetric group (the complement of the trivial 1d representation inside the defining permuation representation)

-{\bf Topologically protected rotation gates.} Via the cyclic subgroup $\mathbb{Z}_n \subset \mathrm{Sym}_n$ of cyclic permutations, this standard representation contains what in quantum computing are known as q\textit{d}it-based {\it rotation gates} \cite{YeEtAl11}.
+Via the cyclic subgroup $\mathbb{Z}_n \subset \mathrm{Sym}_n$ of cyclic permutations, this standard representation contains what in quantum computing are known as q\textit{d}it-based {\it rotation gates} \cite{YeEtAl11}.
 For example, for $n = 3$ inspection readily shows that the unitarized standard representation is generated from a Pauli {\it Z-gate} and a qbit-rotation around the (conventional) $y$-axis, like this:

 which implies at once that in the standard rep $ \adjustbox{ raise=-.2cm }{

 } $ of $\mathrm{Sym}_6$ we find also the corresponding qbit-\textit{controlled} rotation, and so on.

 Together with the global phase rotations of solitonic anyons given by the first wreath factor in \eqref{WreathProductWuantumObservables}, (controlled), such rotation gates are the workhorse in the quantum Fourier transform \cite[\S 5]{NielsenChuang00}\cite[\S 3.2.1]{WangHuEtAl20} (hence notably in Shor's algorithm for prime faxctorization) and their precision and error protection is a major bottleneck in the implementation of useful quantum algorithms (cf. \cite[\S III]{FowlerHollenberg07}).